Posted on behalf of Stephens, Anderson & Cummings on Oct 11, 2016 in Bus Accidents

 The school district is demanding that bus drivers reimburse them for the fines that were paid with taxpayer money.

 Did you or your child suffer an injury in an accident caused by a negligent bus driver?
-The bus accident lawyers of Stephens, Anderson & Cummings will work to secure maximized compensation for your injuries, to cover medical bills, lost wages, and pain and suffering.
+Our injury attorneys have many years of experience handling complex accident claims and the bus accident lawyers of Stephens, Anderson & Cummings will work to secure maximized compensation for your injuries, to cover medical bills, lost wages, and pain and suffering.